Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/1 get started/1 Introduction.md

 ### Advanced Funnel Analysis

+Asemic provides simple pattern-matching language for dealing with sequences.
 Asemic's funnel analysis goes beyond simple linear funnels:

 - Support for optional steps
+- Time-dependant Funnels
 - Parallel paths
 - Negative conditions (NOT steps)
 - Flexible time horizons and delays between steps
+- Setting custom Domain for funnel analysis

 This allows you to model complex user journeys and gain insights into nuanced behavior patterns.

 ### Long-term User Journey

-Funnels can provide insights in the early days of User Journey and model short-term decision making processes later on.
+Funnels can provide insights in the early days of User Journey and model short-term decision making processes.

-Long-term User Journey is best modeled with series of cohort metrics that track various states over many days.
+Long-term User Journey is best modeled using multiple cohort metrics that track various states over many days.
 Asemic provides simple interface for defining cohort metrics and has specialized UI for working with it.

 ## What Sets Asemic Apart

-- **Flexibility**: Define metrics and KPIs using a business-logic first approach, without being constrained by your physical data model.
+- **Business-First**: Define metrics and KPIs using a business-logic first approach, without being constrained by your physical data model.
+- **Not-only-visualization tool**: Asemic is not visualizatin tool for your data, it's doing data modelling so you don't have to, unless you want to.
 - **Power**: Perform complex analyses that would be difficult or impossible with traditional tools.
-- **Ease of Use**: Our intuitive interface and smart Layout Engine make it easy to create insightful visualizations.
+Internal data model provides capabilities beyond what is possible with other tools, even when they are using the same model.
 - **Scalability**: Asemic is built to handle large volumes of data efficiently, with optimizations at both the data model and query level.

 ## Prerequisites